Behind the scenes of Yankee Doodle Dandy starring James Cagney

 Yankee Doodle Dandy was Cagney’s last film at Warner Brothers.
 He left the studio to form his own production company.
 Other great roles lay ahead, like White Heat (1949) and Mister Roberts (1955) but none required Moe’s talents.
 He never worked with Cagney again.

-So, on this Independence Day, remember the film’s forgotten men overlooked by Cohan, the American version of the British King.
+So, on this Independence Day, the film’s forgotten men overlooked by Cohan, the American version of the British King, should be remembered.

 Gary May is a historian and grandson of J.K.
 Jerome.
 He is the author of The Tunesmith: The Musical Journey of M.K.
 Jerome published by BearManor Media.